rapid7/insightconnect-plugins/plugins/microsoft_teams/help.md

 #### Create Teams Enabled Group

-Create a group in Azure and enable it for Microsoft Teams
+This action is used to create a group in Azure and enable it for Microsoft Teams

 ##### Input